vipulnaik/diet-exercise-health/events/2024/2024-09-27-onward-minor-inflammation-of-lower-neck.md

 the area that hadn't been present while the previous bandage had been on.
 The itching stopped shortly after applying the new bandage.

+## 2024-10-05

+At around 10:30 PM, I removed and immediately re-applied the water block flex bandage, changing its orientation a little bit to cover a reddening slightly above the area covered by the bandage.
+The bite area itself seems to have healed quite well, per the brief glimpse of it I got in between the removal and the re-application.

 ## Muscle strain as a potential explanation

 Currently, the most likely potential explanation is that in the last